-- └ Your program contains a Game class - Game has a dictionary containing winning move combinations - $\Box$ Game has a function that selects a winner between two players - Create a dictionary containing every combination of moves - Print out the winner - Run your code and test different moves! - Test when you input "ROCK" or "Rock" instead of "rock", what happens?
+- ☐ Game has a dictionary containing winning move combinations - Game has a function that selects a winner between two players - Create a dictionary containing every combination of moves - Store who won in a variable - Print out the winner - Run your code and test different moves! - Test when you input "ROCK" or "Rock" instead of "rock", what happens?